xCrystal/crystal-randofuser/README.md

 - The odd egg Pokemon has random DVs

 ## Download & How to use
-- Download [crystal-randofuser.zip](https://github.com/xCrystal/crystal-randofuser/releases/download/v1.1/crystal-randofuser.zip?raw=true) and extract the .jar file and the two .ips files
+- Download [crystal-randofuser.zip](https://github.com/xCrystal/crystal-randofuser/releases/download/v1.3/crystal-randofuser.zip?raw=true) and extract the .jar file and the two .gbc files
-- Get yourself the following ROM: <b>Pokemon - Crystal Version (UE) (V1.0) [C][!]</b>
-- Apply either of the two .ips patches to the ROM with [Lunar IPS](http://fusoya.eludevisibility.org/lips/), and save the result as *crystal.gbc* in the directory where you extracted the .jar file.
-Note that in *crystal.gbc*, .gbc is the extension.
+- Rename either *crystal-notcea.gbc* or *crystal-cea.gbc*, depending on which mode you want to play, to *crystal.gbc*.
+Note that in *crystal.gbc*, *.gbc* is the extension.
 If your system doesn't display the extension suffix as part of the filename, name the file just *crystal* instead.
 - Execute *crystal-randofuser.jar*.
 Choose your desired settings and click on the "Randofuse!" button to generate a ready-to-play "randofused" ROM that will named *crystal_randofused.gbc*
 - Do not combine this tool with any other hacking tool or randomizer